June 20, 2019

 A child’s belief system inspires their desire for academic success.
 Those with little self-esteem lack in performance compared to children who believe they have control over their successes and failures.
 As a teacher, it’s important to take the time to learn about the growth mindset and to incorporate various methods for helping students achieve it.

-Start with a great free resource from us, the Growth Mindset Poster.
+Start with a great resource from us, the Growth Mindset Poster.
 It's a great way to compare the fixed and growth mindsets and why making the shift is so essential to success in school and in life.
-It's a great conversation starter, too—get it today for free only from Wabisabi Learning.
+It's a great conversation starter, too—get it today only from Wabisabi Learning.